Search

 None of the above option

 In some voting systems, voters may choose to select none of the candidates (or poll options), by voting for a "None of the above" option.
-If this option wins, the election fails; typically it will be re-run with a new set of candidates or poll options, all previous ones (having lost to "none of the above") being excluded.
-The philosophy behind having a "None of the above" option is that all possible alternatives should be considered in a decision; this option represents all of the alternatives not considered explicitly.
+If this option wins, the election fails, all candidates or poll options are excluded from a subsequent election.

 Write-in candidate - poll option

 Some elections allow voters to write in the name of a person (or of the poll option) not on the ballot as their candidate (or as a poll option).
 Write-in candidates (poll options) rarely win and votes are often cast for ineligible people or fictional characters.
-This happens because write-in poll options or candidates are not visible to other voters.
-This is not usually an issue in the case of an e-voting system, where new write-in poll options or candidates can be made visible as the election takes place.
-Alternatively, some locations require write-in candidates or poll options to be registered before the election.
+Some locations require write-in candidates to be registered as candidates before the election.
+This happens because write-in poll option or candidates are not visible to other voters.
+This does not happens of course in case of an e-voting system, where new write-in poll options or candidates can be visible when the election take place.

 Criteria in evaluating voting systems